Force over Distance: Chapter 43

 THE GATE IS STILL OPEN.

 Young nodded and held out his hand for the notebook.
-At his shoulder, he could feel Scott’s steady presence, reading along.
-I can confirm these Nakai come from the ship caught in the D-brane collision we escaped.
+Scott peered over his shoulder, reading along.
+I can confirm these Nakai come from the ship caught in the brane collision we escaped.
 Their whole crew is likely here.
 Is anything coming through the gate (more virus)?

 Volker showed Young’s message to Brody.
 They looked at one another.
 Volker took the pen, crossed his legs and started writing.

-On the other side of the bulkhead, Young heard the arhythmic tread of the Nakai.
+On the other side of the bulkhead, Young heard the arrhythmic tread of the Nakai.

-They froze, barely daring to breathe.
+They froze, hardly daring to breathe.
 Trapped in a confined space like this, they’d be easy targets.

-When the scientist was finished, he handed the notebook to Brody, who read it over and added a line before passing it on to Young.
+When the astrophysicist was finished, he handed the notebook to Brody, who read it over and added a line before passing it on to Young.

-3. We CAN’T leave the gate open and connected to a time dilation field; it’ll start affecting the local environment!!!!
+- We CAN’T leave the gate open and connected to a time dilation field; it’ll mess with our local environment!!!!

 Below Volker’s list, in his neat, blocky handwriting, Brody had added:

-If we’re tethered, via the gate, to a dilated temporal field, that may explain why we lost FTL.
+If we’re tethered (via the gate) to a dilated temporal field, that would explain why we lost FTL.
 We have to cut gate power first and restore FTL second.

 Young looked at their comments, grimacing.
-Why didn’t Eli cut ALL POWER COMPLETELY?
+Why didn’t Eli CUT POWER COMPLETELY?

 Young ground his teeth.
 CI room.

-Brody and Volker crowded a bit closer to take a look at the lifesigns detector.
+Brody and Volker crowded closer to study the lifesigns detector.
 There were four people in the CI room.
 Volker grabbed the notebook.

 That’s where Eli was headed.
-They’re together?
 Rush + Eli = excellent.

 Young sighed, motioned for the pen, and tried to think what the hell he was gonna write.
 Finally he settled on: He’s down for the count.